 “It's been two years since I started my journey with CAMFED.
 With every step, I’m growing.”

-Ruth (left) is a trainee teacher, alongside fellow CAMA members, Ayisha (middle) and Fransisca (right) (Photo: Eliza Powell/CAMFED).
+Ruth (left) is a trainee teacher, alongside fellow CAMFED Association members, Ayisha (middle) and Fransisca (right) (Photo: Eliza Powell/CAMFED).

-Today, as well as being an undergraduate, Ruth is an active member of CAMFED’s CAMA alumnae network, plowing back the benefits of her education into her community.
-Together with fellow CAMA members, she advocates for the importance of education and provides critical educational materials to students in local schools.
+Today, as well as being an undergraduate, Ruth is an active member of the CAMFED Assocation of women leaders educated with CAMFED support, now plowing back the benefits of their education into their communities.
+Together with fellow Association members, she advocates for the importance of education and provides critical educational materials to students in local schools.
 Teachers note that their efforts have been rewarded with decreasing levels of school dropout and absenteeism in the community.

-“Meeting with my CAMA sisters just keeps me moving and motivated.
+“Meeting with my CAMA (CAMFED Association) sisters just keeps me moving and motivated.
 And now I just want to give back, to empower others as I have been empowered.”

-Two years ago Ruth established the Rising Youth Mentorship Program, which she runs with fellow CAMA member Francisca at a local secondary school.
+Ruth established the Rising Youth Mentorship Program, which she runs with fellow CAMFED Association member Francisca at a local secondary school.
 They meet regularly with students to help them develop their study skills and overcome personal challenges.
 Ruth also represents her department on the Local Assembly of Students' Representative Council at her university and is a board member of her senior high school.

 Ruth provides guidance to secondary students through her Rising Youth Mentorship Program (Photo: Eliza Powell/CAMFED).

-Ruth, Francisca and Ayisha are all CAMA members and teacher trainees in Central Region, Ghana (Photo: Eliza Powell/CAMFED).
+Ruth, Francisca and Ayisha are all CAMFED Association members, and teacher trainees in Central Region, Ghana (Photo: Eliza Powell/CAMFED).

 Ruth’s vision is to live in a society where all women are financially independent.
 Her passion for women's empowerment has driven her to set up a club called ‘Watchout Ghana’, where members meet periodically to share ideas on financial literacy, health and leadership.
 A role model and change maker, Ruth is a living testimony to the transformational power of education.
 Her zeal and dedication to giving back to her community is an endless source of inspiration to so many.